-Ivanka Trump Perfume Sales Soar – Did America Thumb Its Nose At Nordstrom?
+Ivanka Trump Perfume Sales Soar: Did America Thumb Its Nose At Nordstrom?
 [Opinion]

 — Debora Calderon (@debora_calderon) March 8, 2017

-As noted in a CBS article from November, it was such a pricey bracelet that this style alert worked against the grain for Ivanka.
-Instead of working to advertise the bracelet the style alert was used to chastise Ivanka for promoting a $10,800 gold and diamond bracelet, which is way out of the average consumers reach.
+As noted in a CBS News article from November, it was such a pricey bracelet that this style alert worked against the grain for Ivanka.
+Instead of working to advertise the bracelet, the style alert was used to chastise Ivanka for promoting a $10,800 gold and diamond bracelet, which is way out of the average consumer’s reach.

-Ivanka, who sat in the front row with the rest of her family around her for this interview of the Trump family, was wearing the bracelet.
-This style alert also worked against Ivanka as many noted the Trump family was using this news interview as an advertising venue, which was not what they intended to do.
+Ivanka, who sat in the front row with the rest of her family around her for this Trump family interview, was wearing the bracelet.
+This style alert also worked against Ivanka, as many noted the Trump family was using this news interview as an advertising venue, which was not what they intended to do.

 Ivanka Trump's clothing line just announced exactly what the liberals' boycott did to February sales https://t.co/Nz0BJP2iX8